Healthy Homes Assessment Pinehaven

 Home Assessments Pinehaven for Rental Properties

-There are numerous things to look over during a home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of things to be able to examine in an home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the ceiling insulation require replacement or topping?

-The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling can be extremely costly for landlords and property managers.
-For specialist advice get in touch today to schedule your rental properties house assessment.
+The repercussions of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can have a significant impact for property managers and landlords.
+For specialist advice, call today to schedule your rental properties home evaluation.

 home assessments for rental properties